AkileshSaravanan/Java/README.md

 # AUTHOR = AKILESH S,

-My self Learning on java.
+My self Learning on java,

 The codes and information listed above are unique and it is open source to use,